 It is important to talk to children on a level they can understand.
-One mays use picture books and/or dolls for younger children (i.e. pre-school or school-aged) who tend to be concrete-thinkers.
-These children often do better if they know the plan ahead of time..
+One may use picture books and/or dolls for younger children (i.e., pre-school or school-aged) who tend to be concrete-thinkers.
+These children often do better if they know the plan ahead of time.
 They need to know, for example, what will be expected of them.

-If a procedure is being done in an operating room, parents can wait in the nearby waiting areas and reassure their child that they will be with them as soon as possible.
+If a procedure is being done in an operating room, parents can wait in the nearby waiting areas and reassure their child that they will be with him or her as soon as possible.

 There are many ways to cope with painful procedures; pain medicines are only one solution.
 More specifically, research and experience have shown that relaxation techniques are very helpful in dealing with pain and discomfort.
 Encourage your child to blow bubbles or imaginary ones, tell jokes, say the alphabet, count out loud, listen to music, play with a toy or video game, or even talk about friends or schoolwork.

 You may also utilize guided imagery.
 This occurs when you help a child use his / her imagination.
 Your child can imagine a happy time or place; it's similar to pretending.
 Some children, for example, pretend to ride on a magic carpet so that they can be at another place in their mind.
 They usually close their eyes and are able to describe sounds, sights and smells.
 It's a good form of distraction.

 When communicating with children, it is important to remember two things: be honest and offer choices that are realistic.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479